How Long Do Manic Episodes Last?

 Manic Episodes Statistics

 Understanding the prevalence and impact of manic episodes is essential for gaining insight into the scope of bipolar disorder.
-This section will explore key statistics related to manic episodes, shedding light on their frequency, demographic patterns, and overall impact on individuals and society.
+This section will explore critical statistics related to manic episodes, shedding light on their frequency, demographic patterns, and overall impact on individuals and society.

 2.8%